Back to Search

 Abstract

-- The tunneling of interacting charges in nanostructures is a random and noisy process, which gives rise to a variety of intriguing physical phenomena, including Coulomb blockade, the Kondo effect, and Fermi-edge singularities.
-Such correlation effects are visible in low-frequency measurements of the electric current or the shot noise, however, they are also expected to leave clear fingerprints in the tunneling times of individual charges.
-Here, we experimentally demonstrate the real-time detection and control of correlated charge tunneling in a dynamically driven quantum dot.
-To this end, we measure the joint distribution of waiting times between tunneling charges, and we show that subsequent waiting times are strongly correlated due to the Coulomb interactions between the tunneling charges and the external periodic drive.
+- We experimentally demonstrate the real-time detection and control of correlated charge tunneling in a dynamically driven quantum dot.
+Specifically, we measure the joint distribution of waiting times between tunneling charges and show that the waiting times for holes may be strongly correlated due to the periodic drive and the Coulomb interactions on the dot, although the electron waiting times are not.
 Our measurements are in excellent agreement with a theoretical model that allows us to develop a detailed understanding of the correlated tunneling events.
-We also demonstrate that the degree of correlations can be controlled by the external drive.
-Our experiment paves the way for systematic real-time investigations of correlated electron transport in low-dimensional nanostructures with potential applications in metrology and sensing.<br />Comment: 7 pages, 5 figures
+We also demonstrate that the degree of correlations can be controlled by the drive.
+Our experiment paves the way for systematic real-time investigations of correlated electron transport in low-dimensional nanostructures.<br />Comment: 7 pages, 5 figures

 - Subjects :